griesson-h/diropen/README.md

 # diropen
-a silly CLI file manager
+a silly CLI file manager for linux